tahhnik/Designing-Large-Scale-Data-Warehouse-with-Azure-Synapse-Analytics/README.md

 3. **Follow the Blog:**
    Implementation details and insights are documented in the associated [series of blog posts in Medium](URL_HERE).

-      ⚡**If you want to skip the initial processes like data modeling, schema design and directly jump onto building the warehouse on Azure Synapse Analytics, _follow the Blog Three_**,
+      ⚡**If you want to skip the initial processes like data modeling, and schema design and directly jump onto building the warehouse on Azure Synapse Analytics, _follow the Blog Three_**,

       ⚡**If you want to skip the building warehouse processes on Azure Synapse Analytics and directly jump onto querying the tables with SQL (T-SQL in this context), _follow the Blog Four_**